uchicago-capp-30320/CivicLens/docs/models.md

 **PublicComments**

 `PublicComments` represents an individual comment posted to a document.
 Each comment features its own UUID (`id`) and is linked to its corresponding document by the `document` id (also links this table to the `Documents` table).
 Each comment is represented by the text of the comment, along with any available information collected by Regulations.gov on the comment.
-This data describes both the comment, such as wether the comment was withdrawn by the user, if the commented was posted to a restricted document (only open to certain agencies or interest groups), or the number of comments that feature the same text.
+This data describes both the comment, such as whether the comment was withdrawn by the user, if the commented was posted to a restricted document (only open to certain agencies or interest groups), or the number of comments that feature the same text.

 This table also stores data on individuals who posted a comment, including their name, location, and organization.